COS301-SE-2025/CRISP/README.md

 ## 📞 Support

 For support and questions:
-- Check the documentation in `crisp/docs_project/`
+- Review test files in `core/tests/` for usage examples
-- Review test files for usage examples
+- Check model definitions in `core/trust/models/` and `core/user_management/models/`
 - Check logs in `crisp/logs/` for debugging information

 ---